breard-r/acmed/README.md

 ### How can I run ACMEd with systemd?

-An example service file is provided (see `acmed.service.example`).
+An example service file is provided (see `contrib/acmed.service.example`).
 The file might need adjustments in order to work on your system (e.g. binary path, user, group, directories...), but it's probably a good starting point.

 ### Is it suitable for beginners?